 I wrote Weather Map when I was living in a small flintstone folly owned by the National Trust on the edge of a housing estate in London.
-At the end of the garden was – beyond a tricky pile of thorny scrub – the beautiful and little-known tributary of the Thames, the River Wandle.
+At the end of the garden was – beyond a tricky pile of thorny scrub – a beautiful and little-known tributary of the Thames, the River Wandle.
 I had just started going out with the lovely woman who was to become my wife.

 I’m hugely grateful to New Zealand book blogger Pauline Reid for this review of my poetry book Up in the Air – my first ever Youtube review!

 In it, Pauline talks about the sections in the book and shows her own Instagram photo of the book.
 She does a lovely reading of my poem ‘A Bird on the Moorland’.
 She also flags up the local interest for some of her subscribers, as one of the poems features the Albatross Statue in Wellington, her home town.